vandanchopra/MathematricksQ/to_do_list.md

 2) Tools: Lets have a tools folder, which all the agents can use.
 The tools we'll need will be : PDF reader, internet browser, internet search
 3) The system is run from the CLI, and takes a flag --new or --{strategy_path} -- if it's new we are working on a new strategy. if it's a {strategy_path}, then the system is improving existing strategy.
 4) Idea Researcher Agent: There is a research agent that comes up with ideas for strategies.
 It browses the internet and downloads whitepapers in html or pdf form.
 It reads whitepapers and summarizes the ideas in the whitepapers and creates a .md file with the ideas in a folder called 'research ideas'. the agent also updates a master .md file which has the paths to all the research paper md files, which are an ordered list.
-5) Backtest Data Analyser Agent: There is a second agent which looks at all the backtests in the strategy folder (eg. /Users/vandanchopra/Vandan_Personal_Folder/CODE_STUFF/Projects/MathematricksQ/Strategies/SMAStrategy/backtests/2025-03-20_11-26-53) -- and based on all the backtests data, it creates a summary and then based on the summary it generates ideas to improve the strategy.
+5) [COMPLETED] Backtest Data Analyser Agent: There is a second agent which looks at all the backtests in the strategy folder (eg. /Users/vandanchopra/Vandan_Personal_Folder/CODE_STUFF/Projects/MathematricksQ/Strategies/SMAStrategy/backtests/2025-03-20_11-26-53) -- and based on all the backtests data, it creates a summary and then based on the summary it generates ideas to improve the strategy.
 6) There is a third agent, which takes the inputs from the Idea Researcher Agent and Backtest Data Analyser Agent, and either writes a strategy from scratch, or improves the strategy that we are currently working on.
 7) [COMPLETED] Backtester Agent: This agent runs the command, and runs the backtest. "lean backtest "Strategies/SMAStrategy"" -- This agent will pick one year data and only use that, so that we are not 'curve fitting'.
 Before backtesting is started, it decides the 'test data' and 'train data' logic.
 8) Reporting Agent: There needs to be an agent whose only job is to update the human on 'what is currently going on, what is the current performance we have achieved' -- it will all go to the logger.
 7) /Users/vandanchopra/Vandan_Personal_Folder/CODE_STUFF/Projects/MathematricksQ/AgenticDeveloper/research_ideas/master.md : This needs to be a numbered list.
 Also, the list should be ideas, not a list of papers.
 Also, lets remove dummy whitepapers, and actually find real whitepapers from the internet.
 9) When the system runs, the system stops for 15 seconds before the new strategy is written, and waits for human to give guidance, if any. if not, the system continues to do its thing.

 ## Completed Tasks
 1. [✓] Project Structure Setup